MarcioFCMartins/Caulerpa_sampling/README.md

     ## 5 2018-01-25 12:38:19  37.0 -7.81
     ## 6 2018-01-25 12:38:20  37.0 -7.81

-Now the information is in a tibble (basically a data.frame, or a matrix).
+Now the information is in a tibble (a "modern take on data frames").
 This format is very easy to manipulate, as well as plot using ggplot2.

 Let's start by getting a glimpse of the full track: